AzurLab/Dashboard/README.md

 - Small useful functions

-- Easy to build your own version, even if you don’t know how to program
+- Easy to modify and build your own version, even if you don’t know how to program

 ## Wiki